Citizen assembly takes on Germany's climate pledges | DW | 26.04.2021

 "We have many scientific committees that advise us on the energy transition and climate change, and that's great.
 But there are few forums where citizens can have their say," said Badum.
 "All citizens are experts in their own lives and are able to contribute measures that make sense from their point of view."

-Jansen also sees the citizen assembly as a chance for DGNB to see whether its sustainable building message, which it has been promoting since 2007, is getting through to the public.
+Jansen believes the citizen assembly is also a chance for DGNB to see whether its sustainable building message, which it has been promoting since 2007, is getting through to the public.

 "It's definitely an issue which has flown under the radar until now, which is sort of crazy when you consider the role the building sector plays in climate protection," he said.
 "If we want to achieve climate neutrality in Europe and in Germany, this is a crucial area."